k8ssandra/k8ssandra/docs/content/en/docs/topics/provision-a-cluster/_index.md

 ...
 ```

 After the new nodes are up and running, `nodetool cleanup` should run on all of the nodes except the new ones to remove keys and data that no longer belong to those nodes.
 There is no need to do this manually.
-The cass-operator product, which again is installed with K8ssandra, automatically runs `nodetool cleanup` for you.
+The cass-operator deployment, which again is installed with K8ssandra, automatically runs `nodetool cleanup` for you.

 ## Remove nodes